Wedding Makeup Guidelines: Pandemic Edition

 - DISPOSABLE APPLICATORS: When expedient, I use one-use disposable applicators such as swabs, gloss wands, sponges, and cotton rounds.

 - BRUSHES: All non-disposable brushes are thoroughly deep-cleaned with soap and water between jobs.
 I also carry an alcohol-based brush sanitizer for on-the-job cleaning as needed.
-(My “abundance of caution” plan is to use separate brushes for every person who receives services, rather than sanitizing and reusing.)

 - CREAMS: Cream-based products, such as gel eyeliners and lipsticks, are scraped out of their containers with a sanitized palette knife and applied off of a stainless steel palette that is also sanitized between clients.
 (This way, the brush can be reloaded on the palette, without contaminating the original container of product.)

 - LIQUIDS: Liquid products, such as foundation and lipgloss, are also dispensed onto the palette prior to brush application, or applied with a disposable applicator (with no double dipping).
 Mascara is applied with a one-use disposable spoolie.